The Nest

 What if you wanted to rent a portion of your home?
 We’ll tell you everything you need to know about townhouses in New York City.

-Townhouses have been coveted Since the Pandemic.
+Townhouses have been in high demand since the Pandemic.

-In urban areas, homebuyers living in apartments want their own space to avoid contracting Covid-19 in common areas.
+In urban areas, homebuyers living in apartments want their own space to avoid contracting COVID-19 in common areas.

 What is a Townhouse?